mrquincle/apt-cross/README.md

 It doesn't matter where you execute those commands.

-The downloaded source files you can now find in /data/source and the compiled results you can find in /data/blackfin e.g.
+The downloaded source files you can now find in AC\_INSTALL\_DIR (by default $HOME/mydata/source) and the compiled results you can find by default in $HOME/mydata/blackfin e.g. when the TARGET has been the blackfin microcontroller.

 ## Where can I read more?
 Nowhere... for now. :-)